metinsaylan/subpages-extended/readme.txt

 Contributors: mattsay
 Donate link: http://metinsaylan.com/donate
-Tags: page list, pages, list pages, subpages, widget, shortcode, navigation, menu, auto, index, list, children, wp_list_pages Requires at least: 3.0
+Tags: page list, pages, list pages, subpages, widget, shortcode, navigation, menu, auto, index, list, children, wp_list_pages Requires at least: 5.0
-Tested up to: 5.0.3
+Tested up to: 5.1.1
-Stable tag: 1.5.2
+Stable tag: 1.6

 List subpages of your WordPress pages easily!
 Comes with a `[subpages]` shortcode.

 == Description ==

-Using this plugin you can display a sub-pages navigation (table of contents) on your pages and on your sidebar.
+A Sub-pages navigation (table of contents) on your pages and on your sidebar.
 Widget option is so easy to use, and the shortcode option gives you more control for manipulating your subpages menus.

 Basic shortcode usage:
 `[subpages exceptme="true" childof="253"]`

 *Features*

-* Auto-insert sub pages navigation on blank pages
+* Auto-insert navigation on blank pages (Enable on options page)
 * Use current page title as widget title
 * Display sub-pages of another page
 * Add `rel="nofollow"` to links